olivierfriard/boris_app_docs/README.rst

 * Start the project server (File > Project server)

-* Launch BORIS App user guide

-* Select "Download project"
+* Select "Download project" from the BORIS App main menu

+* Input the URL shown in BORIS Desktop (for example 192.168.1.2:1234)

 * Check the "Download from BORIS" (default)

-* Input the URL shown in BORIS Desktop (for example 192.168.1.2:1234)

 * Click Download